JohelEGP/CppCoreGuidelines-es/CppCoreGuidelines.md

 * Readability.
 * Efficiency: A `switch` compares against constants and is usually better optimized than a series of tests in an `if`-`then`-`else` chain.
-* a `switch` is enables some heuristic consistency checking.
+* A `switch` enables some heuristic consistency checking.
 For example, have all values of an `enum` been covered?
 If not, is there a `default`?

 ##### Example